scottcolfer/scottcolfer.github.io/_posts/2017-08-15-discovery-retro-themes.md

 Things we might want to explore:

-- Is the expectation that Discovery insights should be shared within departments and cross-government?
+- Is the expectation that discovery insights should be shared within departments and cross-government?
 - If so, does this happen already?
 - If not, how do we make it happen?

-### Discoveries have been valuable in stopping work where there is a weak business case, or the conditions to proceed to Alpha are not present
+### Discoveries have been valuable in stopping work where there is a weak business case, or the conditions to proceed to alpha are not present

-We heard of two Discoveries that did not proceed to Alpha.
+We heard of two Discoveries that did not proceed to [alpha](https://www.gov.uk/service-manual/agile-delivery/how-the-alpha-phase-works).

 Things we might want to explore:

-- We’d expect to hear of more Discoveries don’t proceed to Alpha or are paused, are there more examples out there?
+- We’d expect to hear of more discoveries don’t proceed to Alpha or are paused, are there more examples out there?
-- Is there an expectation that Discovery should lead to Alpha?
+- Is there an expectation that discovery should lead to Alpha?
 - Are teams empowered to pivot to such an extent that Discoveries are sufficiently refined that they will tend to proceed to Alpha?

-### Business case for a solution comes at the end of Alpha
+### Business case for a solution comes at the end of alpha

 Teams reported an expectation from stakeholders that the discovery would produce a business case for a solution, however teams expect this to come at the end of alpha.